 Arnett Muldrow & Associates, Ltd. was hired to conduct the study of Denton looking at opportunities for downtown; and develop a marketing strategy for promoting Denton as a place to shop, visit, and invest.
 The study began with a series of stakeholder interviews and roundtable work sessions along with a zip code survey of customers held in June and July 2009.
 The zip code research led to a market definition study and a sales and retail leakage analysis for the community.
 Altogether this information was used to craft a series of recommendations to grow Denton amidst challenging economic times.

 The Downtown Denton Main Street Manager, Audrey Clemens, is a part-time advocate for downtown Denton, and is the specialist on information, resources and programs related to the revitalization effort.
-Audrey is available to assist with the navigation of the small business loan program, which is administered by the Town of Denton.
-As the Main Street Manager, Audrey is also available to assist individual tenants or property owners with physical improvement projects through personal consultation and to provide advice and guidance on necessary financial mechanisms for physical improvements.
+Audrey and her team are available to assist with the navigation of the small business loan program, which is administered by the Town of Denton.
+Downtown Denton Main Street Board of Directors along with Audrey are also available to assist individual tenants or property owners with physical improvement projects through personal consultation and to provide advice and guidance on necessary financial mechanisms for physical improvements.
 If you are in need of any assistance, please do not hesitate to contact us at any time.
-We are available in person at 323 Market Street in Denton, over the phone by calling 410-924-2328, and/or [email protected]
+We are available in person at 323 Market Street in Denton, over the phone by calling 410-924-2328, and/or [email protected].
+View Downtown Denton Main Street Map

 Audrey Clemens, Manager